zonia3000/samp-browser-extension/README.md

 "Menu" --> "More Tool" --> "Extensions"

 Then toggle the "Developer mode" button (top right), click on "Load unpacked" and select the repository folder.

+### Safari

+Safari extensions need to be packaged via Xcode (version 12 or higher), so an Apple Developer Account is needed.
+You can find a packaged result in the [releases section](https://github.com/zonia3000/samp-browser-extension/releases).

+Package has been created using the following command:

+    xcrun safari-web-extension-converter <extension-directory>

+To install the extension enable the development options:

+"Develop" --> "Preferences" --> "Advanced", select "Show Develop"

+Under the "Develop" menu select also "Allow Unsigned Extensions".

+The extension needs to be re-enabled every time Safari is restarted.

 ## SAMP Developer notes